Rempelino/BurgerCam/README.md

-# My Full-stack Project
+# Burger Cam

-This repository contains both the backend (Python) and frontend (Angular) components of the project.
+This repository contains the backend (Python), frontend (Angular) and an example Sysmac Studio (Omron) project.

 ## Structure

 - `/backend`: Contains the Python backend project
 - `/frontend`: Contains the Angular frontend project
-- `/PLC Project`: Contains the binary file for a PLC controller.
+- `/PLC Project`: Contains the binary file for an Omron PLC controller.

 ## Setup